What is crystalline silica

-Due to the high silica content of engineered stone, it is recommended that employers provide health monitoring to all employees who work in the vicinity of engineered stone processing work.
+Due to the high silica content of engineered stone, it will be likely that employers must provide health monitoring to all employees who work in the vicinity of engineered stone processing work.
 This includes, but is not limited to, employees directly involved in engineered stone processing tasks, as well as other employees such as supervisors, labourers, forklift operators, cleaning and maintenance staff, office and sales staff.

 Health monitoring must be undertaken by a registered medical practitioner.
-It needs to be carried out by an occupational physician who is a fellow of the Australasian Faculty of Occupational and Environmental Medicine (AFOEM), with expertise in respiratory and silica exposure health monitoring.
+It needs to be carried out by a specialist occupational physician or a specialist respiratory and sleep medicine physician.
 A list of practitioners can be found on the Royal Australasian College of Physicians website at racp.edu.au.
-Employers should speak to the occupational physician to ensure they have experience with silicosis and other silica dust diseases.
+Employers should speak to the occupational physician or respiratory and sleep medicine physician to ensure they have experience with silicosis and other silica dust diseases.